NannyML/nannyml/docs/guides/performance_estimation.rst

 +----+------------------------+----------------+-----------------------+------------------------------+--------------------+-----------+----------+--------------+---------------------+----------------+-------------+

 ``df_ref`` and ``df_ana`` correspond to respectively ``reference`` and ``analysis`` partitions of monitored data.
-To understand what they are read about :ref:`data partitions<data-partitions>`.
+To understand what they are read about :ref:`data partitions<data-drift-partitions>`.
 Let's leave ``df_ana_gt`` for now, it will be described and used later.

 Lets extract the metadata and fill the missing values required: